-- An algorithm-based program based on the needs of your organisation to help you standardise your communication according to your corporate identity.
+- An algorithm-based program based on the needs of your organization to help you standardize your communication according to your corporate identity.

 When you’re browsing the web or developing a website, you probably don’t realize that there are groups of people who struggle with the accessibility of digital information on a daily basis.
 Among these are people with a physical disability, photosensitive seizures, and cognitive disabilities.
 You could also think of older people with a growing visual or hearing impairment.
 To make sure that these people can access digital information just as well as all other users can, a number of guidelines have been prepared.
 These guidelines are known as the WCAG, the Web Content Accessibility Guidelines.

 The guidelines of the WCAG are based on the following four principles:

 People should be able to use and experience the website with the senses that they have available.
 Some web users may have difficulties with one or more of their senses.
 Therefore, they might need assistive technology to browse your website.

 - Provide a transcript for audio and video content.

 - Add subtitles to videos

 People should be able to use and find the content on the website, regardless of the way they use your website.
 Some users might have motor difficulties and use their keyboard to navigate, while others who have a sight impairment will often use a keyboard instead of a mouse.

 Means to make your website operable: